Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

     ![New place added](../../Assets/Screenshots/POS/Sales/Workflow/AddNewPlace.png)

-6. Click the new place and drag and drop it on the end place.
+6. Click the new place and drag and drop it onto the end place.

     ![Workflow finalized](../../Assets/Screenshots/POS/Sales/Workflow/WorkflowFinalized.png "[Workflow finalized]")